 To view the Rolls of Honour list and the latest standings in the House competition please click here.

 St. Paul’s Cathedral, in the City of London

-Wren’s masterpiece and a focal point of Wren Academy in terms of Design, Innovations, Planning and Excellence.
+Wren’s masterpiece is a focal point of Wren Academy in terms of Design, Innovations, Planning and Excellence.
 If you look closely, you can see that the Wren Academy logo is the architectural footprint of the cathedral.

 Bow - St. Mary le Bow